 The 1 day Tongariro Crossing is one of New Zealand's Great Walks, taking around 6 to 8 hours to complete.
 This magnificent walk will take you past the remarkable Emerald and Blue Lakes and through volcanic terrain you won’t see anywhere else in New Zealand.
 There are many other tracks and trails in the park to suit all abilities, including shorter walks and a guided Tongariro 3.5 day walk.
 Also lying within the park is New Zealand's largest ski area, Mt Ruapehu Ski Field, encompassing Whakapapa and Turoa.

-Begin the adventure in Taumarunui where you will meet your guides at the Forgotten World Adventures depot.
-Set off down the line along 40km of the Forgotten World Railway.
-Travel through 10 tunnels, including the longest tunnel (1.5km), and marvel at the beautiful hand-built brick tunnels.
-Enjoy cruising through stunning hill country farms and native bush.
+Begin the adventure in Taumarunu.
+Set off down the line along 40km of the Forgotten World Railway, travelling through 10 tunnels, including the longest tunnel (1.5km), and marvel at the beautiful hand-built brick tunnels, cruising through stunning hill country farms and native bush.